 2. Start creating your site in Refined: Add content, set the structure for the help & support site

-Pay especially close attention to the permissions settings of your site.
+Pay especially close attention to the site access permission settings of your site.

 Then, it’s time to start the layout process by designing your home page and other landing pages in the Page Builder.
 There are few more infuriating things than having to look for the right place to get help.